-SELF-DIRECTED (SD) SERVICE DELIVERY MODEL (SD)
+SELF-DIRECTED (SD) SERVICE DELIVERY MODEL

-The Self-Directed service delivery model is a delivery option designed tothat allows for the self-direction of Personal Care Services and/or Skilled Services to allow recipients who have the ability and desire to manage their own care, more autonomy and responsibility in the provision of PCS their services.
-Theis option is utilized only available by accessing services through an ISO.
+The Self-Directed service delivery model is a delivery option that allows for the self-direction of Personal Care Services and/or Skilled Services to allow recipients who have the ability and desire to manage their own care, more autonomy and responsibility in the provision of their services.
+This option is only available by accessing services through an ISO.

-DRAFT MTL 23/15 CL
+MTL 10/17

-DIVISION OF HEALTH CARE FINANCING AND POLICY Section: S
+DIVISION OF HEALTH CARE FINANCING AND POLICY Section:

 MEDICAID SERVICES MANUAL Subject: ADDENDUM